abienvenu/Kyela/README.md

 * Enable tests in scrutinizer-ci.com
 * Access to old dates
 * Ability to add MOTD below and/or above the table
-* Add instructions how to download the product via composer
 * Add unicity constraint for (event, participant, choice)
 * Ability to use a glyphicon(s) for each choice
 * formnovalidate is not valid HTML ?
 * A github page that links to kyela.net
-* A knpbundles readme
 * Comments/Forum

 BUGS